Flag of Brazil: Colours

-The flag's colours are not accurately specified in any legal document.
-The CMYK and Pantone values, as found in the files available for download from the Brazilian Government website, are listed below:
+The specific shades of colors used in the flag are not specified in any legal document.
+The values listed below can be found in the files available for download from the Brazilian government website:

+Proposed design alterations

+In 2021, the movement "Amor na Bandeira" (in English, Love in the Flag) proposed to update the flag's motto from "Ordem e Progresso" to "Amor, Ordem e Progresso" (Love, Order and Progress), in allusion to the motto of positivism "L'amour pour principe et l'ordre pour base; le progrès pour but" (Love as a principle and order as the basis; progress as the goal), formulated by the French philosopher Augusto Comte, which inspired the original motto in the flag.
+One of the main proponents of the movement was the politician Eduardo Suplicy, who had previously supported bill PL 2179/2003 by Deputy Chico Alencar, which had the same goal.
+That 2003 bill also aimed to change the expression on the Brazilian flag to Love, Order and Progress.

 Flag protocol

 Federal Law No. 5,700, issued on 1 September 1971, defines the flag protocol in Brazil.
 The flag must be permanently hoisted at the Praça dos Três Poderes in Brasília.
 The flag must be raised and lowered daily at the presidential palaces (Palácio do Planalto and Palácio da Alvorada); ministries; National Congress; Supreme Federal Tribunal; Supreme Court of Justice; seats of the Executive, Legislative and Judicial branches; diplomatic missions; Federal, state and local institutions; and merchant navy units.
 When a flag is no longer fit to use, it must be delivered to a military facility to be burned during a special ceremony on 19 November ("Flag Day").

 The flag must be flown at half-staff when the President decrees official mourning.
 In addition, state and local governments may decree official mourning with the death of a mayor or governor.
 When the flag is displayed at half-staff, prior to raising or lowering it, the flag must be raised to the top of the flagpole and then lowered to the halfway mark.
 When the flag is being carried in procession, a black crape ribbon must be tied to the top of the mast.

 A foreign flag may only be flown with a Brazilian Flag along its right side.
 The only exceptions are when the foreign flag is displayed in an embassy or consulate and in prize-giving ceremonies of sport competitions won by foreign athletes.
 When multiple flags are raised or lowered simultaneously, the Brazilian Flag must be the first to reach the top of the flagpole and the last to reach the bottom.